50shadesofgwei/funding-rate-arbitrage/README.md

 ## Testnet config
 To start executing some test trades, first you will need to mint some fUSDC on Base sepolia (you can do that [here](https://sepolia.basescan.org/address/0xa1ae612e07511a947783c629295678c07748bc7a#writeContract) by calling `deposit_eth` with some testnet Eth and '0xc43708f8987Df3f3681801e5e640667D86Ce3C30' as the token_address argument).
 After you have some fUSDC, you can call the collateral deposit function by running the `deploy-collateral` command in the CLI.
-Once you click enter it will ask you for two variables, firstly the token address (which for fUSDC is 0xc43708f8987Df3f3681801e5e640667D86Ce3C30), and the amount to deposit.
-Amount is denominated in USD terms, so to deposit 100.0 fUSDC, you'd enter the command as follows:
+Once you click enter it will ask you for the amount to deposit.
+Amount is denominated in USD terms, so to deposit 100.0 USDC, you'd enter the command as follows:
 `
-deploy-collateral 0xc43708f8987Df3f3681801e5e640667D86Ce3C30 100.0
+deploy-collateral 100.0
 `

 For the Binance side, you will have to create an account and set of API keys [here](https://testnet.binancefuture.com/en/futures/BTCUSDT), and use these keys in the .env file.
 Additionally, whether the Binance client is set to testnet or live trading is determined upon initialisation of the Binance clients.
 By default they will target testnet and look like so: